-UM: After we did our first q&a, on the c-market price for coffee, we got a lot of questions about how to gain transparency into the supply chain. so we wanted to do some follow up!
+UM: After we did our first q&a, on the c-market price for coffee, we got a lot of questions about how to gain transparency into the supply (or value) chain. so we wanted to do some follow up!

 LP: Yeah it can be pretty confusing and, well, you could get a whole degree on it if you felt inclined!

 UM: Totally!
 I super appreciate you walking us thru the basics, it is so helpful!
-So in coffee, we talk about the “supply chain” a lot.
+So in coffee, we talk about the “value chain” a lot.
 And the term implies multiple links or transaction points.

 Generally speaking, what are those links, and how are they sequenced?